 Lawmakers gave final approval April 29 to a bill that prohibits the use of treated seed in ethanol production under certain circumstances and makes additional changes to laws governing natural resources in Nebraska.

-LB507, introduced by Brainard Sen. Bruce Bostelman, prohibits the use of treated seed corn in the production of ethanol if its use results in the generation of a byproduct that is deemed unsafe for livestock consumption or land application.
+LB507, introduced by Brainard Sen. Bruce Bostelman, prohibits the use of treated seed in the production of ethanol if its use results in the generation of a byproduct that is deemed unsafe for livestock consumption or land application.

 The bill contains provisions of three additional bills, including LB190, introduced by Venango Sen. Dan Hughes, which prohibit the Legislature from appropriating or transferring money from the Water Sustainability Fund for purposes other than those outlined in statute after June 30, 2021.